-A special issue of the Provost’s newsletter On Campus Walk provides an opportunity to express thoughts about the issue and to see what others were saying.
+A special issue of the Provost’s newsletter On Campus Walk provided an opportunity to express thoughts about the issues of summer session policies and compensation and to see what others were saying.
 Click here to see the results of that discussion.

 On Friday, October 4 from 4:00-5:00 PM in Trinkle Hall, room 106-A, a “Town Hall” forum was held to extend discussion on this topic.
 The meeting gave anyone interested an opportunity to have a more thorough conversation on these issues.